SomeWeekendReading/someweekendreading.github.io/_posts/2020-11-29-we-need-talmudic-arguments.md

 - loads of puns involving Torah stories and whales (example: "Baleen Shem Tov"),
 - trying to explain knock-knock jokes to an angel,
 - why Elisha Ben Abuyah is always referred to as "the other one" in the Talumd

 &hellip; and a _lot_ of even crazier stuff.
 (Uriel says: PLEASE DO NOT BLOW UP MOUNTAINS.
 IT NEVER HELPS.)

 Scott's a psychiatrist, and said the free associations used in kaballah are very like the free associations some of his stranger patients had.
 Their world views not only made sense to them, they made _perfect_ sense.
+More sense than reality should make.

 Trust me: if you're interested in Jewish thinking, it's _utterly hilarious_.
 Even if you'e not, it's still pretty funny.